chizuru-nina-yamauchi/Dining-Philosophers-Problem-Concurrency-Problem-multi-threading/README.md

-# Dining-Philosophers-Problem-Concurrency-Problem-multi-threading-
+# Dining-Philosophers-Problem-Concurrency-Problem-multi-threading
-My assignment about concurrency problem and synchronization(multi-threading) with Dinging Philosophers problem for my online java course.
+My assignment about concurrency problem and synchronization(multi-threading) with Dinging Philosophers Problem for my online java course.
+My source code: main -> java
+My result is at the end in this page.

 ---